bguo068/posseleff_simulations/Readme.md

         - Single population model for IBD distribution and Ne analysis, and
         - Multiple population model for population structure analysis
     - Selection simulation:
-        - Each of the above models allows positive selection simulation
+        - Each of the above models allows for positive selection simulation
         - Tunable Simulation parameters include
             1.	selection coefficient
             2.	number of origins of the favored mutation